doug-101/ConvertAll/assets/help/options.md

 ## Options
 ---

-The "Options..." button allows for changing several default settings.
+The "Settings" menu item allows for changing several default options.
 These settings are automatically stored so that ConvertAll will re-start with the settings last used.